lewistrotter/WaterCorpWeedMonitor/README.md

 TODO

 ## Literature
 We are currently in the process of writing a peer-reviewed journal article outlining the methodology and performance of the concepts used in this plug-in.
+This section will be updated when accepted by the journal.

 ## Requirements
 - ArcGIS Pro 3.0 or above.